 Passion Flower boosts your brain’s production of GABA – our main calming neurotransmitter.
 GABA helps with pain, muscle tension, overly rapid thinking, restless legs, anxiety, ADHD, anger, digestion and much more.

-I carry this Passion Flower tincture in Glycerin in my online store and the same one in Alcohol here.
+I carry this Passion Flower tincture in Glycerin in my online store and one in Alcohol here.
 You can find it in capsules but I prefer self-dosing the tincture.
 A full capsule might be too sedating during the day or too much for help getting back to sleep in the middle of the night.